protontypes/open-sustainable-technology/README.md

 - [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.
 - [HYCOM](https://github.com/HYCOM/HYCOM-src) - A three-dimensional depiction of the ocean state at fine resolution in real time, provision of boundary conditions for coastal and regional models, and provision of oceanic boundary conditions for a global coupled ocean-atmosphere prediction model.
 - [TrackEddy](https://github.com/josuemtzmo/trackeddy) - Used to investigate trends of eddy kinetic energy in the ocean using satellite sea surface height anomaly.
+- [xroms](https://github.com/xoceanmodel/xroms) - Work with ROMS ocean model output with xarray and calculate many derived variables with correct grid metrics in one line, including horizontal velocity, kinetic energy and eddy kinetic energy.

 ### Waves and Currents
 - [leaflet-velocity](https://github.com/onaci/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).